 I remember having an awesome apple pie over a decade ago in Calgary.
 I don't remember the name and unfortunately, they closed down.
-Years later, I woke up and was craving for that apple pie.
+Years later, I woke up and craved for that apple pie.
 So I bought a rolling pin, butter, flour, and apples, and went right to it!

 First pie was hard as a rock but I ate it.
 I hate leftovers.
 Next weekend, I made another one and had a couple of friends over to try.
 It was... edible.
 And THAT was all the encouragement I needed to get rolling from there!